linxiaochunsd/byr_torrent/README.md

-# byr_pretty
+# byr_torrent

-to solve the ip block problem(byr blocked all IPv6 address from public ISP of CHN.
+to solve the ip block problem(byr blocked all IPv6 address from public ISP of CHN). you can download torrents from your own site.

 ### How to use